debevv/camellia/README.md

 Entries can be imported/exported from/to JSON.
 Two different formats are supported:

-- The default one, meant to represent only the hierarchical relationship of Entries and their values.
+- **Default**: meant to represent only the hierarchical relationship of Entries and their values.
 This will be the format used in most cases:

 ```json
 {